chenhao-ye/gcache/README.md

-# Gcache
+# gcache

-Gcache is an extremely fast header-only library for ghost cache.
+gcache is an extremely fast header-only library for ghost cache.

 ## Credits

-Gcache is based on the LRU page cache implementation from Google's [LevelDB](https://github.com/google/leveldb).
+gcache is based on the LRU page cache implementation from Google's [LevelDB](https://github.com/google/leveldb).